wireapp/brand/writing/style-guidelines/index.md

 ### Politeness

-We try to sound courteous without being obsequious.
-While we are not afraid to use “please” or thank you” where applicable, we use these phrases judiciously.
+Be courteous, not obsequious.
+Use “please” or thank you” where applicable, but use these phrases judiciously.

-For example, in an initial message in the application, we may ask a user to “Enter a phone number”.
-If there’s a mistake and we need to generate a second message, this is the time to say: “Please enter a valid phone number”.
+For example, in an initial message in the app, Wire might ask a user to “Enter a phone number”.
+If there’s a mistake and a second message is necessary, this is the time to say: “Please enter a valid phone number”.

 ### Punctuation